 - Learn and operate Morse code (known as CW), and communicate around the world (Morse is optional)

-- Try contacting the International Space Station – Many astronauts are licensed amateurs and are occasionally available for a contact as they fly over
+- Try contacting the International Space Station or using satellites to communicate.
+Many astronauts are licensed amateurs and are occasionally available for a contact as they fly over

 How do I get started?

-You have to get a licence to operate amateur radio equipment and to transmit on the amateur radio frequencies, but that’s not a big deal.
-There are many amateur radio clubs that can teach you the basics, and help you to take the first steps.
+You have to get a licence to operate amateur radio equipment and to transmit on the amateur radio frequencies, but that’s really not a big deal.
 The following video clip gives you an overview of how to get started in the hobby:

 Video: How To Get Started |